skpeter/SmartCV-SF6/README.md

 As of this writing, only [S.M.A.R.T.](https://skpeter.github.io/smart-user-guide) has integrations to it.
 If you want to integrate SmartCV into your own app, you can look at what the data output looks like on the example JSON files.

 ## Known Issues

-- I don't advise trusting on the HP output per character as it fluctuates heavily throughout the match.
-This is more so a device to figure out which player got KO'd.

 ## How does it work?